 Logo

-M.S. in Photonics learning outcomes
+M.S. in Optics and Photonics Technology learning outcomes

-• Acquire a theoretical knowledge base in photonics related areas of physics (Optics, Electrodynamics, Physics of Semiconductors, Quantum Mechanics)
+• Acquire a theoretical knowledge base in photonics-related areas of physics (Optics, Electrodynamics, Physics of Semiconductors, Quantum Mechanics).

 • Learn fundamentals of computerized modeling of diverse optical and photonics systems and gain working experience with standard computational tools used in industry.

-• Acquire essential laboratory skills in designing experiments, assembling standard optical tools for optical experimentation, carrying out measurements with customary optical instruments and analyzing acquired data
+• Acquire essential laboratory skills in designing experiments, assembling standard optical tools for optical experimentation, carrying out measurements with customary optical instruments, and analyzing acquired data.

-• Learn to communicate scientific and engineering ideas both orally and in written form
+• Learn to communicate scientific and engineering ideas both orally and in written form.

 • Acquire experience working in industrial or research lab settings as a part of a team.